2011 Major League Baseball wild card chase: Philadelphia Phillies at Atlanta Braves

 The Philadelphia Phillies had clinched a playoff berth, the division title, and the best league record for weeks.
-For most of the season, the Atlanta Braves had been in 2nd place in the National League East by a good margin and well ahead in the wildcard standings.
+For most of the season, the Atlanta Braves had been in 2nd place in the National League East by a good margin and well ahead in the wild card standings.

 The Phillies had something to play for, a franchise record in wins.
-They battled back to force the game into extra innings where they won and in effect, not only eliminated the Braves from post-season contention, but also set that record with 102, surpassing the previous record of 101 set back-to-back in 1976 and 1977 during their run of three straight division championships from 1976 to 1978.
+They battled back from being an out away from losing to force the game into extra innings where they won and in effect, not only eliminated the Braves from post-season contention, but also set that record with 102, surpassing the previous record of 101 set back-to-back in 1976 and 1977 during their run of three straight division championships from 1976 to 1978.

 Charlie Manuel also became the manager with most wins in the history of the Phillies with 646 wins, surpassing Gene Mauch, the manager of the Phillies when they collapsed in a similar way the Braves did in 1964.

+Simultaneous events

+Some of the notable plays and events in the four games involved happened within minutes of the notable moments of other games involved, which can be seen when watching the four games simultaneously.
+Some examples include: